Can Constipation Cause Back Pain?

 That said, alongside the self-explanatory symptoms of constipation, back pain can sometimes also occur as a result of constipation… and sometimes constipation can be the result of back pain, too.

-As an integrative physician and advisor and partner to Genexa, the first clean medicine company making medicine without any artificial inactive ingredients, I think it’s important to shed light on this connection so you can effectively treat your symptoms.
+As an integrative physician and advisor and partner to Genexa, the first clean medicine company making medicine with the same active ingredients, but without any artificial inactive ingredients, I think it’s important to shed light on this connection so you can effectively treat your symptoms.

 Constipation and Back Pain: The Relationship